 According to data sourced directly from our current online student population, our Online MBA program includes the following demographics:

-For Online MBA students, the first three-day intensive will take place immediately before you begin your first course, and the second will take place during your final quarter.
+For Online MBA students, the first three-day residency weekend will take place immediately before you begin your first course, and the second will take place during your final quarter.

 The Online MBA and MS in Marketing programs are considered part-time programs and thus require approximately 20 hours of work per week, which includes time spent with lectures, research, and coursework.